brodriguez8774/django-expanded-test-cases/docs/source/test_cases/integration_test_case/other_functionality.rst

 Asserts that a response has a given page header value.
 Aka, the ``<h1>`` tag contents.

+Technically, each page is only meant to have a single ``<h1>`` header.
+However, not all sites follow this rule, and this assertion does not work reliably in cases when there are multiple ``<h1>`` header tags on a page.

 :param response: Response object to check against.
 :param expected_title: Expected page header text that response should have.